BrianMcConway/stock-trace/README.md

 ## Flowchart

+- The flowchart shows the logic I followed in the creation of this application.

    <img src="readme-docs/flow-chart-pp3.png" alt="Flowchart showing the logic of app navigation." width="90%" height="auto">

 ## Technology Used

 ### Language Used

-- HTML5 & JavaScript were provided as part of the Code Institute template for this project.
 - Python was the language I used to write my code for this project.
+- All other language was provided by the Code Institute in the template provided for this project.

 ### Programs, Libraries & Frameworks Used